 On merge requests the quality gate blocks — but it judges only the MR's changes, not the whole backlog of debt.
 Pre-existing debt never holds up an unrelated PR.
 That's the "Clean as You Code" principle: new code must be clean, the legacy is paid down separately and on a plan (SonarSource: Clean as You Code).

-The setup matches my .NET rules, which are tuned for quality anyway: Nullable=enable, TreatWarningsAsErrors=true, CA1031 as an error (no empty catch), plus architecture tests that forbid *Service/*Manager/*Helper names and more than seven constructor parameters.
-Sonar is the layer that enforces this across the whole codebase and over time, not just locally at build.
+The project enforces strict code rules anyway — Sonar is the layer that applies them across the whole codebase and over time, not just locally at build.
 So far, so tidy.
-Until you discover this very setup can lie in two subtle ways.
+Until you discover this very setup can lie in a subtle, costly way.

 Here's the part the "just have the AI set it up" camp underrates.
 Standing up a scanner is trivial.
-Setting it up so it tells the truth is the real work — and the two costliest mistakes are invisible.
-They throw no error.
-They report green and lie.
+Setting it up so it tells the truth is the real work — and the costliest mistake is invisible.
+It throws no error.
+It reports green and lies.

 That's the core: static analysis is valuable precisely because it doesn't guess — but that value lives and dies with the configuration.
 And the same AI that generates the code is not the authority that should sign off on its own verification setup.
 That's the craftsmanship side.
 The other side is governance — best seen in the enterprise.